na-ji/poracleWiki/v3/dts.md

 This is the message that is sent to newly added users via DM.
 There are no dynamic variables in this message.

-the "fields" without title and description are sent to users upon `!help` command
+The "fields" without title and description are sent to users upon `!help` command
 {% endraw %}